HamidTechy/GitPractice/README.md

 # GitPractice
-I made this Git repository for practice and i am using html for breakline
+I made this Git repository for practice<br>
+and i am using html for breakline